- About Us

 Prevention through Vaccination

-Initial vaccines are given once and repeated in 3 weeks. (total of 4 vaccines for the two influenza strains).
-Then once yearly for each influenza strain.
+Initial vaccines are given once and repeated in 3 weeks.
+Then once yearly.

 Does Vaccination against Canine Influenza Offer any Protection against Kennel Cough(Bordetella)?